 The Company's home-country is Greece.
-The geographical areas the company operates are Greece, countries in European Union, rest of Europe and rest of the world.
+The Company sells products and services in the EU countries, to European countries outside the EU, the United States of America, and North Africa.

 The sales revenue is allocated to the geographical areas based on the country in which the customer is located.
 The Assets are allocated based on where the assets are located.